Trailer Interchange Insurance

 You also must purchase Liability insurance to be eligible for Trailer Interchange insurance.

 Trailer Interchange insurance is currently only available for tractors and pickups.
-Other vehicle types are not currently eligible for Trailer Interchange insurance.
+Other vehicle types are not eligible for Trailer Interchange insurance at this time.

 There must be at least one trailer, owned or not owned, listed for each tractor and/or pickup.